giovanniguidi/COVID-19-italy/README.md

 https://github.com/pcm-dpc/COVID-19

-Run the EDA notebook for an exploratory data analysis.
+Run the EDA.ipynb notebook for an exploratory data analysis.

 ### The baseline model